 History and Development of the DSAE

 The Dictionary Unit for South African English was founded by Professor William Branford in 1969, as a project of the Institute for the Study of English in Africa at Rhodes University.
 It received ad hoc grants from the Human Sciences Research Council and the Department of National Education until 1985 when an annual grant was allocated.
-In June 1991 the DSAE became a Section 21 non-profit company, controlled by a Board of Directors and funded largely by the Department of National Education.
+In June 1991 the DSAE became a non-profit company, controlled by a Board of Directors and funded largely by the Department of National Education.
 Subsequently, funding was taken over by the then Department of Arts, Culture, Science and Technology, which later passed on the responsibility to the Pan South African Language Board.
-Penny Silva was Director of the DSAE from 1991-1998 and Kathryn Kavanagh held this post between June 1999 and January 2004.
-The current director, Jill Wolvaardt, took over in July 2004.

-The DSAE is housed in the St Peter’s Building (formerly a convent, built in 1893) at Rhodes University, together with the Institute for the Study of English in Africa, the Shakespeare Society of Southern Africa, and RUMEP (Rhodes University Mathematics Education Project).
+The DSAE is housed in the St Peter’s Building (formerly a convent, built in 1893) at Rhodes University, together with the Institute for the Study of English in Africa, the Rhodes University MA in Creative Writing, and RUMEP (Rhodes University Mathematics Education Project).